This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 Instructions

-• In a large bowl, combine the butter, white granulated sugar, and brown sugar.
+• Prepare the wet ingredients: In a large bowl, combine the butter, white granulated sugar, and brown sugar.
 Using a whisk or a mixer, beat the mixture until light and fluffy, 2-3 minutes.
 Add one egg and mix to incorporate.
 Repeat with the second egg and vanilla extract.

 8 tbsp (1 stick) unsalted butter, ½ cup granulated sugar, ½ cup light brown sugar, 2 large eggs, 1 tsp vanilla extract

-• To the wet ingredients, add the flour, baking soda, baking powder, and ½ tsp salt.
+• Finish the batter: To the wet ingredients, add the flour, baking soda, baking powder, and salt.
 Whisk to combine and slowly add the buttermilk while folding.
-Once the buttermilk is added, add the prepared rhubarb and fold until it is just mixed in.
+Once the buttermilk is added, add the chopped rhubarb and fold until it is just mixed in.
 Pour the batter into the two prepared loaf pans and spread the top of each one to an even layer.

-• In a separate bowl, mix together the white granulated sugar and cinnamon and sprinkle the mixture evenly over the two cakes.
+• Make the topping: In a separate bowl, mix together the white granulated sugar and cinnamon, and sprinkle the mixture evenly over the two cakes.

 ¼ cup granulated sugar, 1 tsp ground cinnamon